Ningalkkum Aakaam Kodeeshwaran: Background

 In 2011, Business Standard announced that Kaun Banega Crorepati was going to be remade into five regional Indian languages.
 Suresh Gopi was selected to host the Malayalam version and was quoted saying:

 Expecting and hoping that Ningalkkum Aakam Kodeeshwaran would be really very big in Kerala...
 It was a really enriching and rewarding experience to get trained under Siddhartha Basu, with support from the Big Synergy and Asianet team to get into this new role, as a Host for the No. 1 game show in the World.

-The episodes for Ningalkkum Aakam Kodeeshwaran were shot at AVM Studios in Chennai, where its Tamil equivalent Neengalum Vellalam Oru Kodi was also shotand Kannadada Kotyadhipati, where its Kannada equivalent was also filmer.
+The episodes for Ningalkkum Aakam Kodeeshwaran were shot at AVM Studios in Chennai, where its Tamil equivalent Neengalum Vellalam Oru Kodi was also shot and Kannadada Kotyadhipati, where its Kannada equivalent was also filmed.

 Production

 Season 1

-Shyla CK, a contestant from Idukki, was the first person to win ₹50,00,000/- in the show, the highest amount won in the season.
+Shyla CK, a contestant from Idukki, was the first person to win ₹50,00,000/- on the show, the highest amount won in the season.
 Shyla correctly answered the 14th question worth ₹50 lakhs/-, but she quit on the final question.